nonZero/python3prep/index.rst

     .. rst-class:: build

-    - Old-style classes are removed in Python 3, leaving only the semantics of new-style classes.
+    - Old-style classes have been removed from Python 3, leaving only the semantics of new-style classes.

     - You don't have to subclass ``object`` anymore, although doing so is recommended (in order to keep backward compatibility).